 What do I need to do to become a clinical engineer?

-- electronic engineering
+- electrical or electronic engineering

 - mechanical engineering

 - applied maths